craftgear/group_files_into_dirs/README.md

 ### specify keywords by yourself

-- keywords: words to use for grouping files, comma separated.
+- `keywords` - words to use for grouping files, comma separated.
-- dir: directory to group files in.
+- `dir` - directory to group files in.

 ```bash
 group_files_into_dir -k <keywords> <dir>